 Everybody everywhere receives a text message saying ‘Goodbye World’, which quickly goes viral globally.
 This is followed by shutdown of all phone and power systems.
 James and Lily Palmer have a home out of the city where they are raising their daughter Hannah.
 At the same time as the text messages go out, Nick Randworth and his girlfriend Becky Snider come to stay.
 Nick was James’s business partner but they parted acrimoniously over James not wanting to compromise ideals, while Nick and Lily used to be a couple.
 Several old friends also turn up, including Laura Shepard, an NSA aide who was publicly humiliated by the release of a tape of her having sex with a senator; Benji Henry who did jail time for revolutionary activities and now lectures on the subject, Ariel, one of the students he is having sex with; and the hacker Lev Berkowitz who may have been responsible for sending the ‘Goodbye World’ virus.
 James has a well-stocked house and they are not overly affected by the power outage.
 Their medical supplies are desired by neighbours but James is unwilling to share.
 However, two soldiers then move into the area, determined to confiscate their supplies by force.

 The last few years have seen a mini-spate of End of the World films.
 These eschew big effects-driven depictions of the apocalypse for small human stories.
 Examples range all the way from The Divide (2011), 4:44 Last Day on Earth (2011), Melancholia (2011) to These Final Hours (2013) – we have even had an end of the world romantic comedy with Seeking a Friend for the End of the World (2012).
-Notable among these have been a spate of films featuring people at siege inside their homes as the disaster occurs outside the doors with It’s a Disaster (2012), Into the Forest (2015) and played for comedy in This is The End (2013).
+Notable among these have been a spate of films featuring people at siege inside their homes as the disaster occurs outside the doors with It’s a Disaster (2012), Into the Forest (2015) and Silent Night (2021), while it was played for comedy in This is The End (2013).

 Goodbye World is not dissimilar to It’s a Disaster in featuring a group of middle-class friends sitting down at a dinnertable as the catastrophe happens.
 The characters are the improbable cross-section that would only turn up in a film like this – a former political activist who did jail time, a couple who believe in self-sufficiency and living off the land, a card-carrying Republican, a member of the NSA and a hacker who may or may not have been responsible for triggering the collapse of the world, all of whom have complicated shared pasts.
 You do get the sense that the script is often pushing and challenging its characters’ liberal instincts beyond just being talk – there are several sections of dialogue that dig beneath everybody’s motivations with lacerating effect.
 Indeed, Goodbye World is very much a vision of social collapse that seems caught up in political idealism, featuring debates about social revolution and in particular interpretation of the constitution.